NW-PaGe/avian-flu/README.md

 ## Getting Started
 (Describe any context that new users should know before using this project.)

-### High-level Build Features & Capabilities
+Some high-level build features and capabilities are:
-- Washington focused subsampling strategy
+- Washington focused tiered subsampling strategy
 - Furin Cleavage Site Identification

 ### Data Sources & Inputs